 Landed Cost is the total cost of getting a product from the supplier’s location to your warehouse or customer’s doorstep.
 It includes:

-In short, it’s the “real cost” of stocking or delivering an item and if you’re not calculating this, your product margins might be misleading, and your pricing strategy could be off.
+In short, it’s the “real cost” of stocking or delivering an item.
+And if you’re not calculating this in your inventory management software, your product margins might be misleading, and your pricing strategy could be off.

 How to Configure Landed Costs in Odoo